-The major key to answer the challenges of food security and climate change is to highlight the productivity of the agricultural actor.
-To start this idea, it is necessary to maximize the concrete opportunities to meet the exponentially high demand side of the world population for food production (Ullah et al., 2017).
+The major key to answer the challenges of food security and climate change is to highlight the productivity of the agricultural sector.
+To start this idea, it is necessary to maximize the concrete opportunities to meet the exponentially high demand side of the world population for food production [1].

 A small country called Moldova, which is included in the Eastern European region, may rarely hear echoing, but this country has agricultural and wine products that are actually driven by developed countries.
-The poorest country in Europe is often told to have poor infrastructure (Stratan et al., 2015).
+The poorest country in Europe is often told to have poor infrastructure [2].